blueSparrow2000/blackout_deathmatch/README.md

 - particle effect when hit
 - grenade (throwable - countdown like traveldistance / not a projectile / explosion when deleted)
 - Inventory selection show up
+- ping in minimap + ping direction showup (on frontend only)
 - Gun recoil effect
 - Consumables and placeable as a held item (draw when holding them!)
 - reacon (shows location of enemy in the map & direction for 1 seconds)